20 Aug 2017 Complete Trinidad Cuba Travel Guide 2017

 5. Visit Topes de Collantes Natural Park

 Just outside Trinidad sits a massive nature preserve, Topes de Collantes.
 The park is full of hiking opportunities and waterfalls to explore.
 From Trinidad, you can visit the park by horse or there are large 4×4 vehicles that take tourists into the park to the various waterfalls.
 Tours can be arranged through locals in town, or take one of the big old Russian Trucks through the park with Cubatur.
-For more info on their tours in Trinidad check here (all in Spanish) or Read Trip advisor reviews on the trips.
+Read Trip advisor reviews on the trips.

 6. Hike To The Top Of The Radio Tower Hill